maevaportfolio/USA_Arrests/README.md

 ![R_shiny2](https://user-images.githubusercontent.com/108234726/215326876-fe7647a4-5c78-4e4d-b5d7-67ee57e9c4f5.png)

+![R_shiny3](https://user-images.githubusercontent.com/108234726/215326879-cb04db3c-e246-4923-855d-61575709266a.png)

 **Distribution Charts**: Images depicting histograms and boxplots are used to show the distribution of a particular variable.
 Histograms provide a sense of the frequency of different values, while boxplots highlight the median, quartiles, and outliers within the data.

-![R_shiny3](https://user-images.githubusercontent.com/108234726/215326879-cb04db3c-e246-4923-855d-61575709266a.png)
+![R_shiny4](https://user-images.githubusercontent.com/108234726/215326882-364c7224-1b4f-4ae8-83a2-9a607343f2ed.png)

 **Correlation Matrices**: These show how different variables correlate with each other.
 In the context of crime data, a correlation matrix would indicate if higher urban population percentages correlate with higher crime rates, among other potential relationships.
-![R_shiny4](https://user-images.githubusercontent.com/108234726/215326882-364c7224-1b4f-4ae8-83a2-9a607343f2ed.png)

-**Scatter Plots**: Scatter plot images are typically used to explore the relationship between two quantitative variables.
-For instance, they might show how the rate of Assault correlates with the rate of Murder across different states, possibly with a trend line indicating the nature and strength of the relationship.

 ![R_shiny5](https://user-images.githubusercontent.com/108234726/215326888-95cf9a38-895e-43d5-9a87-49d8275945e7.png)